You've got to try this delicious candied fruit recipe, tanghulu. It's a sweet treat that has a delightful crunch!

 Like anything with sugar work, you have to work quickly and have everything prepped in advance, but it is possible to make a perfect tanghulu recipe.

-You'll make a hard crack sugar candy coating for your fruit.
-When you bite into it, it has a wonderful crunch!
+You'll make a sugar candy coating for your fruit that has a wonderful, sweet crunch!
 It's so fun to eat.

 Jump to: